 The Giclee Process

-What is a Giclee Print?
+What is a Giclee Canvas Reproduction?

 and precise criteria of fine art collectors and connoisseurs of museum

 The resulting reproduction has no perceptible dot pattern, an endless array of richly saturated color, and every nuance of the original image.
 The latest inks offer a 70-year light-fastness and UV-resistance under museum archival condition.

 They have been shown at the Metropolitan Museum in New York, The Los Angeles County Museum, The British Museum and many others.